nipannimayo/react-native-camera/README.md

 <br />
 <br />

-> You can find the old code of react-native-camera [here](https://github.com/react-native-camera/react-native-camera/tree/master).
+> I can find the old code of react-native-camera [here](https://github.com/react-native-camera/react-native-camera/tree/master).

 > See [this issue](https://github.com/react-native-community/react-native-camera/issues/3000) for more details.